Ny Tid: 2006 relaunch

-On 24 January 2006 the publishing house Damm, a part of Egmont, bought 100 percent of Ny Tid.
-On 27 January 2006 Ny Tid was relaunched as a news magazine.
-In January 2008 the magazine was transferred to a new media group, Monitor Medier, which at the same time also purchased the monthly Le Monde Diplomatique.
+On 24 January 2006, the publishing house Damm, a part of Egmont, acquired the Ny Tid website.
+On 27 January 2006, Ny Tid was relaunched as a news magazine.
+In January 2008, the magazine was transferred to a new media group, Monitor Medier, which, at the same time, also purchased the monthly Le Monde Diplomatique French magazine.

 After the relaunch in January 2006, the independent magazine printed columns by writers including Noreena Hertz (Great Britain), Irshad Manji (Canada), Anna Funder (Australia), Shah Muhammad Rais (Afghanistan), Saskia Sassen (USA), Natalia Novozhilova, and Anna Politkovskaya (Russia), the independent journalist assassinated after a series of articles she published about corruption and the KGB under the Putin presidency.
 In its "Voices Without Borders" series, columnists havwe included Parvin Ardalan, Nawal El Saadawi, Irshad Manji, Elena Milashina, Katiuska Natera, Martha Roque, Blessing Musariri, Tsering Woeser, Orzala Ashraf Nemat and Natalia Novozhilova.
 The columns are mostly written in English.
 This series was a project in memory of Anna Politkovskaja, who was a Ny Tid columnist from 10 February to 7 October 2006.
 The magazine had a global outlook with most of its articles focusing on international current events.
 It was published in Norwegian for its print edition and in both English and Norwegian for its online edition.
 It covered politics, culture, environmental issues, and international affairs.
 The editorial staff was based in Oslo.

 2015 redesign

-In 2015 Ny Tid was changed to a monthly broadsheet newspaper for summer 2015.
+In 2015, Ny Tid was changed to a monthly broadsheet newspaper for summer 2015.
 The main focus is peace&war, migration, climate, new media, and international documentary films and non-fiction books.

 The publication was also distributed as an insert with the left-wing daily newspaper Klassekampen, an arrangement terminated in 2017 when Ny Tid published an article that Klassekampen said uncritically conveyed the conspiracy community's claim about the 9/11 terror attacks.
 Ny Tid alleged that the buildings in the World Trade Center did not collapse because of the planes that hit them, but as a result of a large-scale secret operation in which hundreds of explosive charges had been placed in advance in all the supporting structures of the buildings so that the towers collapsed, such that the air strikes against the twin towers must have been a "cover up" operation to divert attention.